HB9HIL/wavelog/README.md

  </a>
 </h1>

 Wavelog is a self-hosted PHP application that allows you to log your amateur radio contacts anywhere.
-All you need is a web browser and active internet connection.
+All you need is a web browser and active internet connection. foobar

 Wavelog itself is an enhanced fork of Cloudlog by 2M0SQL.
 If you would like to contribute to Wavelog please see the [Contributing](#contributing) section below.